gothandy/TC.NuGet.Pack/README.md

 ##TC.NuGetPack.Project

-This utility inspects your project to build the `.nupkg' file.
+This utility inspects your project to build the `.nupkg` file.
 If you haven't added a correctly named `.nuspec` file one will be created which will need default settings changed.